Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 [![Powered by good quotes](https://img.shields.io/badge/💡Powered-💬by_quotes-Cyan?style=flat&labelColor=CornflowerBlue&color=CornflowerBlue)](../../../../pencraft/README+/quotes/README+/cornerstones.md)

+<p dir="rtl">An eloquent metaphor eases explanation, at least for the author.</p>

+Learning the basics of programming is the same easy as of chess rules. (chess analogy works for everything)

+Writing first applications also resembles first plays: straightforward, enjoyable and visibly advancing.

+However at a certain complexity level the qualitative progress by  number of plays/apps will abruptly slow down.

+and you realize the enorm complexity behind the curtain of first impression.

+you went to a base camp (if you need one more metaphor) where the view of Everest opens.

+you want progress withiut theoreterizing yourself.

+Here the metaphor breaks down

+1) rating vs happily unaware
+2) self-education (or math) vs. books

 <p dir="rtl">,Universe&thinsp;<b>&rarr;</b>&thinsp;cosmology<br />,mathematics&thinsp;&rarr;&thinsp;philosophy<br />,physics&thinsp;&#9658;&thinsp;epistemology<br />
 ,art&thinsp;&#9655;&thinsp;theory<br />, excavation&thinsp;&#9657;&thinsp;anthropology</p>

+## why questions

 Any sophisticated subject deserves its study: universe -> cosmology, mathematics -> philosophy, physics -> epistemology, art -> theory, excavations -> anthropology, ... **Software** is not an exception.